pmboerth/research-pack/README.md

 - Post Research Opportunities: Submit new research opportunities for other students and professors to apply to.
 - Update Profile Information: Modify personal information, including academic details and research interests.

 The application is built using Streamlit for the front-end and is integrated with a SQL database to fetch and store data.
-The backend is designed to manage and retrieve research opportunities, while the front-end allows users to interact with the data in a clean and user-friendly interface.
+The backend was designed in python using flask to manage and retrieve research opportunities, while the front-end allows users to interact with the data in a clean and user-friendly interface.
 This project is containerized using Docker.

 ## Features